 Where the use/development in the left column is carried out or proposed generally in accordance with the incorporated Toolamba Precinct Structure Plan, the use, subdivision, construction of a building and construction and carrying out of works provisions of the corresponding zone in the right column apply.

-A reference to a planning scheme zone in an applied zone must be read as if it were a reference to an applied zone under this schedule.

-Note: e.g. The Commercial 2 Zone specifies ‘Shop’ as a Section 1 Use with the condition, ‘The site must adjoin, or have access to, a road in a Road Zone.’
-In this instance the condition should be read as, ‘The site must adjoin, or have access to, a road in a Road Zone or an applied Road Zone in the Urban Growth Zone schedule applying to the land’
+Note: A reference to a planning scheme zone in an applied zone must be read as if it were a reference to an applied zone under this schedule.e.g.
+The Commercial 2 Zone specifies ‘Shop’ as a Section 1 Use with the condition, ‘The site must adjoin, or have access to, a road in a Road Zone.’
+In this instance the condition should be read as, ‘The site must adjoin, or have access to, a road in a Road Zone or an applied Road Zone in the Urban Growth Zone schedule applying to the land’.

 Table 1: Applied zone provisions